 First impression – Awesome!
 Susan and her team were personally making a difference for people in need.

-But from Susan’s description, it was not awesome.
-Turns out that she has to beg and plead and pretty much bribe her staff to attend.
-They aren’t happy about being there.
-They get the job done and momentarily feel proud of their efforts, but the feeling is fleeting and everyone starts the week the following week more exhausted than before.
+But from Susan's description, it was not awesome.
+It turns out that she has to beg and plead and pretty much bribe her staff to attend.
+They aren't happy about being there.
+They get the job done and momentarily feel proud of their efforts, but the feeling is fleeting, and everyone starts the week the following week more exhausted than before.

 Yes, it contributes to the greater good.
-But does this contribute to her business in any meaningful way?
+But does this contribute to Susan's business in any meaningful way?
 No.

 So is this an EFFECTIVE effort?
 NO!